-Name of Directors No. of Boar No. of Board meetings Attendance AGM date 27,
+Name of Directors No. of Board meetings AGM da Attendance in the last AGM dated September 27, 2024

 Held Attended Yes/ No/ NA

 Mr. A K T Chari 8 8 No

 Mr. Ashwani Kumar 8 8 Yes

 Ms. Rosemary Sebastian 8 8 Yes

 Mr. Prashant Kumar Ghose 8 8 Yes

 Mr. Padmanabh Sinha 8 8 No

 Mr. Nilesh Shrivastava 8 6 Yes

-\Mr. Padmanabh Sinha resigned as Non-Executive Nominee Director (Nominee of NIIF Fund II) of the Company with effect from the closure of business hours on March 31, 2025.
+Mr. Padmanabh Sinha resigned as Non-Executive Nominee Director (Nominee of NIIF Fund II) of the Company with effect from the closure of business hours on March 31, 2025.

-In terms of Regulation 62O of the SEBI Listing Regulations, none of the Directors of the Company were members of more than 10 Committees or acted as the Chairperson of more than 5 Committees across all listed companies in India, in which they are a Director.
+In terms of Regulation 620 of the SEBI Listing Regulations, none of the Directors of the Company were members of more than 10 Committees or acted as the Chairperson of more than 5 Committees across all listed companies in India, in which they are a Director.